hftbattle/documentation/en/interface/analysis/charts.md

 ### Charts

-Charts are useful to analyze your strategy.
+Charts are useful for strategy analysis.

 Main points of the sections are: